Tocard/documentation/docs/usage/advanced-usage/msg-ordering-gap-filling.md

-# Disable message ordering and gap filling
+# Message ordering and gap filling

 If your use case tolerates missing messages and message arriving out-of-order, you can turn off message ordering and gap filling when creating a instance of the client: